 Shareholders Agreement: This is a legal advantage of Private Limited Company to avoid disputes in the future.
 You can decide the portion of the business other founders, advisors or investors own.
-I strongly recommend hiring a lawyer or approaching incorporation service for this.
+I strongly recommend hiring a lawyer or approaching incorporation service during the process where you register for a Private Limited Company in Singapore.
 In the case you prefer the latter, check out the community reviews.

 Auditor Appointment: Another legal procedure (yeah, I feel you).
 Unless your company has more than $5 millions or a corporate shareholder or more than 20 shareholders, there’s no need for auditing.

-Bank Account: Now that the company is a separate from you, it doesn’t make any sense for you to use your own bank account.
+Bank Account: Now that the company is separated from you, it doesn’t make any sense for you to use your own bank account.

 License and Permit: This depends on the industry/what type of business you run.
 Check out what license your company needs to operate.